 - Sweet: this indicates a source of energy

-- Sour: foods that are acidic
+- Sour: acidic foods

 - Salty: affects electrolyte balance